vincenteof/vincenteof-obsidian/400 - Zettelkasten/Pendle From Zero To Hero.md

 # Pendle From Zero To Hero

 - [ ] 1.
 Why PT users exist make IY higher 2.
-Why PT moves oppsite way from  YT #active
+Why PT moves oppsite way from  YT #active Sine `PT + YT = SY`， it means that the price of PT and YT moves in a oppsite way.
+Although YT moves to 0 and PT moves to SY when maturity is coming, it's still possible that YT goes high while PT goes down at some point based on trader's expectation.

 - [ ] try to monitor pools on pendle #active